chillancezen/ZeldaOS.x86_64/README.md

 ### how to build and run it?

-It's really convenient to run the demo within the root of the repository on a nested-virtualizationed enabled Linux host([how to enable it?](https://github.com/chillancezen/ZeldaOS.x86_64/issues/2#issuecomment-495082106)):
+It's handy to run the demo within the root of the repository on a nested-virtualization enabled Linux host([how to enable it?](https://github.com/chillancezen/ZeldaOS.x86_64/issues/2#issuecomment-495082106)):

 `#KVM='--enable-kvm --cpu host' ZELDA64=/path/to/repo make run`